 And choose a minimum of two of these criteria:

 - Discount is offered for customers with reusable cup, container, bag, etc.

 - Vegetarian/vegan food options are offered on a regular basis

 - All seafood must be a ‘Best Choice’ or ‘Good Alternative’ as defined by Seafood Watch or certified as sustainable.

-- Water conservation efforts, such as low-flow faucets and toilets, are implemented.
+- Water conservation efforts and pollution mitigation efforts are implemented.

 Restaurants who meet all of the criteria are recognized as a Platinum Level Ocean Friendly Restaurant.

 Interested in supporting this program as a volunteer or business?